skeet70/nixos-config-darwin/README.md

 ## Long Term Notes

-1. `colima start --arch aarch64 --vm-type=vz` starts the docker machine engine, `docker` commands and `testcontainer`s should work after that.
+1. `colima start --arch aarch64 --vm-type=vz -z` starts the docker machine engine, `docker` commands and `testcontainer`s should work after that.
 If you get `user-v2/user-v2_qemu.sock: connect: connection refused`, then run `rm -rf ~/.colima/_lima/_networks/user-v2`
+    - needed `-z` to enable `nestedVirtualization` for a JVM 21 image to work
 1. `spotify_player` can't auth via the API anymore, I had to use [this](https://github.com/dspearson/librespot-auth) tool, then copy the credentials to `~/.cache/spotify_player`
 1. [This](https://astrid.tech/2022/11/03/0/overlay-nixpkgs-pr/) is helpful for patching specific packages
 1. `syncthing` for syncing notes from phones to the Mac, where they get synced to Proton Drive.
 Running at http://localhost:8384/
+1. Run `isponsorblocktv start` manually for now on startup, until service TODO is done

 Orion has a bug that makes YubiKeys not work while the Bitwarden extension is enabled.
 Turn off Bitwarden's key support to fix.